-- 1. You are required to complete a minimum of 10 marked writing assignments in this course, in addition to other exercises, both marked and unmarked, and short quizzes. - You must complete all assignments to be eligible to pass this course.
+- 1. You are required to complete a minimum of 10 marked writing assignments in this course, in addition to other exercises, both marked and unmarked, and short quizzes. - 2.
+You must complete all assignments to be eligible to pass this course.
 You will have two types of assignments: in-class or take-home.
 The in-class assignments must be completed and handed in during the class in which they are given.
 The take-home assignments must be submitted at the beginning of the next class. - 3.
-If you miss an in-class assignment, it is your responsibility to arrange with the instructor to write it in another class or at another time under the instructor's supervision.
+If you miss an in-class assignment, it is your responsibility to arrange with the instructor prior to the missed class to write it in another class or at another time under the instructor's supervision.
 If you fail to do so, you will receive a grade of zero for the assignment. - 4.
+If you miss any class, it your responsibility to obtain any handouts or relevant materials from your group members.
+Extra copies of previous handouts will not be available from the instructor. - 5.
 Unless you have obtained an extension, you will be assessed a late penalty of 10% per day for late assignments.
 Assignments received after other students' marked assignments have been returned will receive comments but no grade.